CharlotteB25/travel-app/README.md

 https://travel-app-wx5p.onrender.com

 To Do:
-Fix trips detail page layout
+Fix edit buttons and links on detail page
-Edit settings/profile page layout
 Add favicon 🔥